Valerie Amos, Baroness Amos: Non-governmental roles

 Baroness Amos left the cabinet when Gordon Brown took over as prime minister from Tony Blair in June 2007.
 Brown proposed her as the European Union special representative to the African Union.
 However, Belgian career diplomat Koen Vervaeke was appointed to this role instead.
 She was a member of the Committee on Commonwealth Membership, which presented its report on potential changes in membership criteria for the Commonwealth of Nations at the Commonwealth Heads of Government Meeting 2007 in Kampala, Uganda.
 She was a member of the board of the Sierra Leone Titanium Resources Group.

 On 8 October 2008, it was reported that Amos was to join the Football Association's management board for England's bid to host the 2018 World Cup.
 This was described as a "surprise appointment", since she has no recorded interest in football (despite her interest in cricket) or any experience in similar work such as the 2012 Olympics bid.

+In August 2025, Amos was appointed leader of the independent investigation into NHS maternity and neonatal care.
+The report of the enquiry was published on 30 June 2026.
+Prior to the report's publication, Dr. Bill Kirkup (known for, among other things, chairing the Morecambe Bay Maternity Enquiry) resigned as he felt he could not support a report that denied that “normal birth” ideology had an impact on care.
+Other criticism of the investigation report included adverse comment from Michelle Welsh, the government maternity advisor, who said she was "shocked and profoundly disappointed by the report" and from James Titcombe.